DS4PS/cpp-523-spr-2020/schedule.md

 <a class="uk-button uk-button-primary" href="https://canvas.asu.edu/courses/41574/assignments/959505">Submit Lab-01</a>

+Lab 01 is due Friday.
+You will, however, have a full week for subsequent labs.

 -----

 For future assignments we will be using R Markdown documents so that you can run models and submit the results directly.

- it is due Monday.
-You will, however, have a full week for subsequent labs.

 If you have questions, please post them to the [Assignment Discussion Board](https://ds4ps.org/cpp-523-spr-2020/help/).